TIBCOSoftware/mashling-recipes/README.md

 	git clone https://github.com/TIBCOSoftware/mashling-envoy-front-proxy front-proxy
 	cd front-proxy

+Note: If you are trying in linux/ubuntu without VM.
+Use local machine ip instead of $(docker-machine ip default) in subsequent steps.
+We have verified on linux/ubuntu.

 Create a docker-machine

 	docker-machine create --driver virtualbox default
 	eval $(docker-machine env default)
-Note: If you are trying in linux/ubuntu without VM.
-Use local machine ip instead of $(docker-machine ip default).
-We have verified on linux/ubuntu.

 ### Create a sample Kafka mashling app and deploy it in Envoy front-proxy
 Please change the **kafka/mashling-kafka-definition.json** file for Kafka cluster details appropriately before running the command to create Kafka based mashling app.